squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 Internet connection.
 No further setup is necessary – your documentation will work online and offline without any further ado.[^1]

+Now, after invoking `mkdocs build`, you can open `site/index.html` directly in your browser and the built-in search will work as if the documentation was hosted on a regular server.

   [^1]:
     Offline search was previously implemented through the third-party [localsearch] plugin, which is still possible if you don't want to use